JellePiepenbrock/JellePiepenbrock.github.io/work.md

 # Work
 I'm a researcher working on machine learning and automated theorem proving.
 Currently I'm at the end of the PhD, so research job opportunities welcome!

-On the machine learning side, my work involves graph neural networks and transformer-based language models.
+On the machine learning side, my work involves graph neural networks (GNNs) and transformer-based language models.
 I integrated these techniques with various formal mathematics systems, such as first-order logic provers (eg. iProver and E), SMT solvers (cvc5) and interactive theorem proving systems (Coq).
+I've also used GNNs for program repair (repairing C code mistakes).

-In August, I'll be at the _Hausdorff Research Institute For Mathematics_ in Bonn, Germany to take part in the wonderful _Prospects of Formal Mathematics_ program.
+In August, I was at the _Hausdorff Research Institute For Mathematics_ in Bonn, Germany to take part in the wonderful _Prospects of Formal Mathematics_ program.

 -----
 # Published Papers